bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

 The blob is then included in a `app.bsky.embed.images` array, along with an alt-text string.
 The `alt` field is required for each image.
-You should pass an empty string if there is no alt-text available instead of something like "not available."
+Pass an empty string if there is no alt text available.

 ```python
 post["embed"] = {